 Now your build is nearly finished you can try to tidy up a bit and make sure everything is neat and tidy.
 This isn't just about being obsessively neat - tidy cables also help with airflow in the case and help keep your components cool.
 It's worth spending time on.

-Before you start, we'd recommend double checking everything is plugged in - check the motherboard manual and ensure all the inputs are connected as they should be.
+Before you start, we'd recommend double-checking everything is plugged in - check the motherboard manual and ensure all the inputs are connected as they should be.
 We'd also recommend plugging your PC into the power socket and powering it on.
 Don't touch the insides while you do this.

 If it all works, turn off and unplug the PC, then begin the fun of tidying the cables.
 You should find cable ties in both the motherboard box and with the PSU.
 Loop cables together and tighten them up so they're held neatly together.

-The case also has multiple metal loops on both the front and back that allow you hook a cable tie through and pull the cables neatly into the body and tie them down.
+The case also has multiple metal loops on both the front and back that allow you to hook a cable tie through and pull the cables neatly into the body and tie them down.
 These can be worked around all the edges to hide the cables as much as possible.

 Starting your machine for the first time

 Now your first gaming PC is built.
 Congratulations!
 But it's not all over yet.
 You need to install Windows, some games and other software then get to the actual fun of playing games while bathing in the glory of having hand built your own machine.

 You're going to need to plug those in to get started with the next bit.